gnaohuv22/gnaohuv22/README.md

 !Profile Views

 ## About Me
-I'm a passionate software developer with experience in web development, and database management.
+- I'm a passionate software developer with experience in web development, and database management.
 I love learning new technologies and solving challenging problems.
-I was a member of my school’s national informatics team for 2 years, and I am currently a final-year student at FPT University.
+- I was a member of my school’s national informatics team for 2 years.
+- I am currently a final-year student at FPT University.
+- Former 11th gen of JS Club

 - 🔭 I’m currently working on [Learning]
 - 🌱 I’m currently learning [ASP.NET, EntityFramework Core]